 I could have accepted the word ‘idiopathic’ but maybe that’s just a word people have when they cannot find the ONE cause.
 But what if that’s because there actually were multiple, cumulative causes?

-From the Oncologist diagnosing autonomic dysfunction during chemo, the sleep specialist diagnosing Mixed Apnea, to the cardiologist diagnosing Orthostatic Hypotention, to the Ehlers Danlos Specialist diagnosing EDS, to the rheumatologist diagnosing inflammatory tenosynovitis, to the Neurologist diagnosis small fibre neuropathy, slowly the answers came together.
+From 2011 with the Oncologist diagnosing autonomic dysfunction during chemo, to 2012 with the sleep specialist diagnosing Mixed Apnea, the cardiologist diagnosing Orthostatic Hypotention, the Ehlers Danlos Specialist diagnosing EDSIII/IV (I have 4 ruptured relatives), the rheumatologist diagnosing inflammatory tenosynovitis, to 2014 with the Neurologist diagnosing neuropathy, then 2015 with the Opthamologist diagnosing sudden onset diplopia due to a failed eye muscle, then to 2016 with the new sleep specialist diagnosing Hypersomnia, and then the Podiatrist diagnosing Foot Drop, slowly the answers came together.
 The final verdict went something like this…

 I acknowledge Aboriginal and Torres Strait Islander people as the Traditional Owners of this country throughout Australia, and their connection to land and community.